scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

 These residuals are also used within the heuristic scheme, referred to above for, automatically setting the penalty parameter.
 This scheme is controlled by the ``AutoRho`` entry in the algorithm options dictionary object that is used to specify algorithm options and parameters.
 For example, to enable or disable it, set :code:`opt['AutoRho', 'Enabled']` to ``True`` or ``False`` respectively, where ``opt`` is an instance of ``admm.admm.ADMM.Options`` or one of its derived classes.
 It should be emphasized that this method is not always successful, and can result in oscillations or divergence of the optimization.
 The scheme is enabled by default for classes for which it is expected to give reasonable performance, and disabled for those for which it is not, but these default settings should not be considered to be particularly reliable, and the user is advised to explicitly select whether the method is enabled to disabled.

 Additional class attributes and methods can be defined to customize the calculation of diagnostic information, such as the functional value, at each iteration.
-The SPORCO documentation includes a `detailed description <http://sporco.rtfd.io/en/latest/admm/admm.html>`_ of the required and optional methods to be overridden in defining a class for solving a specific optimisation problem.
+The SPORCO documentation includes a `detailed description <http://sporco.rtfd.io/en/latest/admm/admm.html>`_ of the required and optional methods to be overridden in defining a class for solving a specific optimization problem.

-The ``admm.admm`` module also includes classes that are derived from ``admm.admm.ADMM`` to specialise to less general cases; for example, class ``admm.admm.ADMMEqual`` assumes that :math:`A = I`, :math:`B = -I`, and :math:`\mathbf{c} = \mathbf{0}`, which is a very frequently occurring case, allowing derived classes to avoid overriding methods that specify the constraint.
-The most complex partial specialisation is ``admm.admm.ADMMTwoBlockCnstrnt``, which implements the commonly-occurring ADMM problem form with a block-structured :math:`\mathbf{y}` variable,
+The ``admm.admm`` module also includes classes that are derived from ``admm.admm.ADMM`` to specialize to less general cases; for example, class ``admm.admm.ADMMEqual`` assumes that :math:`A = I`, :math:`B = -I`, and :math:`\mathbf{c} = \mathbf{0}`, which is a very frequently occurring case, allowing derived classes to avoid overriding methods that specify the constraint.
+The most complex partial specialization is ``admm.admm.ADMMTwoBlockCnstrnt``, which implements the commonly-occurring ADMM problem form with a block-structured :math:`\mathbf{y}` variable,

 .. math::
    :type: align